-The Victim’s Assistance Program is able to provide referals to victims for services such as counseling, therapy, and safety planning.
+Referrals - The Victim’s Assistance Program is able to provide referrals to victims for services such as counseling, therapy, and safety planning.

-Kentucky has established a Crime Victims Compensation Board from which, if elgibile, an innocent victim may be reimbursed for medical expenses or wages lost as result of a crime.
+Application to Crime Victim’s Compensation - Kentucky has established a Crime Victims Compensation Board from which, if eligible, an innocent victim may be reimbursed for medical expenses or wages lost as result of a crime.
 The Victim’s Advocate may be available to help answer questions concerning eligibility or compensation and to assist in the completion of Crime Victims Compensation Claim Forms.
+Crime Victims Compensation Brochure.

 If you have further questions concerning the Campbell County Victim’s Assistance Program, please contact Katrina Armstrong, 859-581-8015.